-For people who have been injured in an automobile accident, insurance issues and other legal concerns can create significant obstacles between obtaining justice.
-Sometimes, a seemingly big problem can deter a victim from filing a lawsuit in the first place – even when he or she would have had a strong case.
+For people who have been injured in an automobile accident, insurance issues and other legal concerns can create significant obstacles to obtaining justice.
+Sometimes, what is misunderstood to be a big problem can deter a victim from filing a lawsuit in the first place – even when he or she would have had a strong case.

-Ostroff Injury Law is committed to providing clients with the tools and knowledge necessary to help them make informed decisions about their individual situation.
-Below, attorney David B. Kline answers ten common questions people have asked the legal team.
+Ostroff Injury Law is committed to providing clients with the tools and knowledge needed to help them make informed decisions about their individual situation.
+Below, Ostroff Injury Law attorney David B. Kline answers ten common questions people have asked our legal team.

 1. The other driver’s insurance company already told me I definitely can’t sue because I have limited tort – is this true?

-If you call us, we will tell you honestly, and at no charge, if your case has potential to meet one of the five limited tort exceptions.
+If you call us, we will tell you honestly, and at no charge, if your case has the potential to meet one of the five limited tort exceptions.
 Our attorneys have written legal articles on this subject intended to educate other personal injury lawyers in this often tricky area of the law.
 Hire the teacher, not the student.
-We’ve taken dozens of limited tort cases which other lawyers turned down, either not knowing the exceptions or not willing to take the risk of losing.
+We’ve taken dozens of limited tort cases that other lawyers turned down due to not knowing the exceptions or because they were not willing to take the risk of losing.
 We know how to build the case properly.
 We know how to obtain the necessary proofs and what those proofs are.
 Give us the opportunity to help you win compensation for what you have been through, physically and emotionally.
 You have nothing to lose by letting us try.
-You have something to lose if you don’t.
+You may have a lot to lose if you don’t.

 2. How much is my case worth?

 A: The answer is more complicated than you think.
-There are at least 15 factors that go into this determination.
+There are at least 15 factors that go into making this determination.
 It is not arbitrary nor easily decided.
-Some lawyers will tell you what you want to hear—whatever you want to hear—to get your case.
-We will give you a range of value once we have arrived at it, after all of your medical treatment has concluded after all of the attorneys have discussed your case.
+Some lawyers will tell you what they think you want to hear—whatever you want to hear—to get your case.
+We will give you a range of value once we have evaluated it, after all of your medical treatment has concluded, and after all of our attorneys have discussed your case.
 Some of the many factors which go in to our evaluation include: the specific injuries you have; the invasiveness of your treatments; the risk of future medical procedures or treatments; the cost of future medical procedures or treatment; the value of similar injuries in our many other cases; the venue where we would file suit; the presence or absence of any relevant pre-existing medical conditions you may have; the presence or absence of degenerative conditions; the relevant law to be applied to your case; tort thresholds; damages thresholds; possible statutory immunity; and more.

-As you can see, it is by no means a simple answer — and you have to question any lawyer who is giving you one at the beginning of your case — because either they are telling you what they think you want to hear or even worse, they don’t even know how complex the answer is.
+As you can see, it is by no means a simple answer — and you have to doubt any lawyer who is giving you a simple answer at the beginning of your case — because either they are telling you what they think you want to hear, or even worse, they don’t even know the complexity and all the factors that need to be considered in a proper evaluation.
 Call us, let’s talk about it.

 It is perfectly ok to change insurance carriers after your accident without jeopardizing your coverage with the previous carrier.
 What matters is the coverage you had in effect on the day of the accident, not the coverage you had the day after, or many days after.
 Switching won’t affect your original insurance company’s duty to pay your benefits in accordance with the terms of your policy.
 Your coverage is “locked in” for the day of the accident even if you modify it later or change to a different insurance company.

 We abide by our client’s wishes.
 We will never pressure you.
-We will advise you of options and you will make the decision.
+We will advise you of your options, but you will make the decision.
 Some people think, “Why bother calling a lawyer when I know I will not file a lawsuit and don’t want to go to court?”
 The answer is, because it is not always necessary for an injured person to sue to receive fair compensation.
 In some cases, we are able to obtain fair compensation for our clients’ physical and emotional injuries without having to sue the responsible person.
 You are the boss.
-If you don’t wish to sue, we won’t sue, but we still might be able to negotiate a fair settlement for you.
+If you don’t want to sue, we won’t sue, but we still might be able to negotiate a fair settlement for you.
 Why not let us try?
-You have nothing to lose by letting us try, since you pay us nothing if we do not settle your case to your satisfaction.
+You have nothing to lose by letting us try, since you pay us nothing if we do not settle your case and obtain money for you.
 If we succeed, we get paid when you get paid, not before.
 We get paid out of the same insurance company check that you do.

 5. If I get medical, wage loss or other benefits from my insurance company and I didn’t cause the accident, will my insurance premium go up or be affected?

 No. Generally, every insurance carrier has its own underwriting rules about what will trigger a rate increase.
 These rules vary from one insurance company to another.
-However, it is generally universally true that your rates will not go up because of your insurance company paying benefits to you as a result of an accident you didn’t cause.
-If you were not at fault, or not more at fault than the other driver, then generally you will not be surcharged.
-One major carrier uses a threshold of $850, for example; meaning if they pay out more than that sum because of you being at fault in causing an accident, they can raise your rates.
-Sometimes, a rate increase is coincidental with an accident you didn’t cause.
+However, it is generally true that your rates will not go up because your insurance company paid benefits to you as a result of an accident you didn’t cause.
+If you were not at fault, or not more at fault than the other driver, then generally your premiums should not increase.
+One major carrier uses a threshold of $850, for example; meaning if they pay out more than that sum because you were at fault in causing an accident, they can raise your rates.
+Sometimes, a rate increase is just coincidental in timing with an accident you didn’t cause.
 We will find out for you.
 In a recent case, a client was upset that her rate went up by about 50 percent after an accident in which she was not at fault.
 We put her mind at ease by getting proof it went up for two other reasons: a) loss of a combined policy discount, unrelated to the accident and b) the addition of a youthful male driver in the household.
 The point is, we will find out why your rates went up, we will get the answer in writing, and if warranted, we will help you file a complaint with the Pennsylvania Insurance Commissioner’s office in Harrisburg.
 When you hire us, you are not alone.

 6. I own a registered but uninsured motor vehicle.
 What are my legal options?

-You may have two cases.
+You actually may have two cases.
 First, any time you are injured at work, you may have a Workers’ Compensation case.
-Ostroff Injury Law does not handle Workers’ Compensation cases, but Ostroff Injury Law will guide you to the top right Workers’ Compensation attorney (in your area) to handle that case.
+Ostroff Injury Law does not handle Workers’ Compensation cases, but Ostroff Injury Law will guide you to the right workers’ compensation attorney in your area to handle that case.

 8. Who will be responsible for paying my medical bills?

 - If you own and insure a motor vehicle, your car insurance company will pay your medical bills up to the amount you have selected on your policy.
 While your car insurance is paying for your bills, you will not be responsible for paying any co-pays or the balance of your doctor’s bill.
-In other words, your doctor can collect no more from you, because your car insurance is paying them in full.
+In other words, your doctor can collect no additional money from you, because your car insurance is responsible for paying them in full.

-- If you do not own a motor vehicle but live with a resident relative who owns and insures a motor vehicle – for example, a parent or sibling – then your relative’s car insurance will pay your medical bills, even if the relative’s vehicle was not involved in the accident.
-Your relative’s insurance cannot to be raised as a result of having to pay your medical bills.
+- If you do not own a motor vehicle, but you live with a relative who owns and insures a motor vehicle – for example, a parent or sibling – then your relative’s car insurance will pay your medical bills, even if your relative’s vehicle was not involved in the accident.
+NOTE: Your relative’s insurance premium cannot be raised as a result of having to pay your medical bills.

 9. Who can treat my car accident injuries?